djoudi/docs/database/eloquent.md

 	$user->save();

-By default, all attribute key/value pairs will be store during mass-assignment.
-However, it is possible to create a white-list of attributes that will be set.
-If the accessible attribute white-list is set then no attributes other than those specified will be set during mass-assignment.
+By default, all attribute key/value pairs will be stored during mass-assignment.
+However, it is possible to create a whitelist of attributes that will be set.
+If the accessible attribute whitelist is set then no attributes other than those specified will be set during mass-assignment.

 You can specify accessible attributes by assigning the **$accessible** static array.
-Each element contains the name of a white-listed attribute.
+Each element contains the name of a whitelisted attribute.

 	public static $accessible = array('email', 'password', 'name');